yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 executing until all of them were downloaded and parsed.

 <aside>
-At least in Chrome, starting from Chrome 66, Javscript can be [streamingly parsed][stream_parsing] - parsed on a background thread as it is being downloaded.
-That means that at least in some cases, the "all or nothing" approach to JS is slightly mitigated.
+Chrome 66 introduced a [streaming parser][stream_parsing] for JavaScript so it can be parsed on a background thread as it is being downloaded.
+That means that at
+least in some cases, the "all or nothing" approach to JS is slightly mitigated.
 So even though large bundles still have to be executed as a single unit, they may be parsed progressively.
+Other browsers don’t yet have streamed parsing for JS, but at least some of them are actively looking into that area.
 </aside>

 Another downside of bundling is the loss of caching granularity.
 When